amygdala/tensorflow-workshop/workshop_sections/transfer_learning/cloudml/README.md

 (This example is based on the example [here](https://github.com/GoogleCloudPlatform/cloudml-samples/tree/master/flowers), but with a number of additional modifications).

-## The "hugs" image classification task
+## The "hugs/not-hugs" image classification task

-[** ... **]

-[** ... also 'flower' alternatives... **]
+Just for fun, we'll show how we can train our NN to decide whether images are of 'huggable' or 'not huggable' things.

+So, we'll use a training set of images that have been sorted into two categories -- whether or not one would want to hug the object in the photo.
+(Thanks to Julia Ferraioli for this dataset).

+The 'hugs' does not have a large number of images, but as we will see, prediction on new images still works surprisingly well.
+This shows the power of 'bootstrapping' the pre-trained Inception model.

+(This directory also includes some scripts support training on a larger 'flowers classification' dataset too.)

 ### 1. Image Preprocessing

-We start with a set of labeled images in a Google Cloud Storage bucket and preprocess them to extract the image features from the "bottleneck" layer (typically the penultimate layer) of the Inception network.
+We start with a set of labeled images in a Google Cloud Storage bucket, and preprocess them to extract the image features from the "bottleneck" layer -- essentially, the penultimate layer -- of the Inception network.
 To do this, we load the saved Inception model and its variable values into TensorFlow, and run each image through that model.
+(This model has been open-sourced by Google).

 More specifically, we process each image to produce its feature representation (also known as an *embedding*) in the form of a k-dimensional vector of floats (in our case, 2,048 dimensions).
 The preprocessing includes converting the image format, resizing images, and running the converted image through a pre-trained model to get the embeddings.

-The reason this is so effective for bootstrapping new image classification is that these 'bottleneck' embeddings contain a lot of high-level feature information useful to Inception for its own image classification.
+The reason this approach is so effective for bootstrapping new image classification is that these 'bottleneck' embeddings contain a lot of high-level feature information useful to Inception for its own image classification.

 Although processing images in this manner can be reasonably expensive, each image can be processed independently and in parallel, making this task a great candidate for Cloud Dataflow.